-The addition to the Sublette County Library serves as a counterpoint to the existing library (also designed by Carney Logan Burke), a vernacular log structure with a nostalgic link to the past.
+The addition to the Sublette County Library serves as a counterpoint to the existing library (also designed by CLB), a vernacular log structure with a nostalgic link to the past.
 The new building does not emulate the old building, but works in contrast to it, offering an alternative, present-day architectural solution that complements, rather than copies, the original.
 To minimize disruption of the existing facility, the new building lightly touches the old, creating a shared courtyard, a contemplative space offering sheltered reading and seating areas.

 The addition runs parallel to the existing library on a north-south axis, with a new entry on the south side.
 A very constrained site between the existing library and firehouse created the context for this long, narrow building including a community meeting room, gallery, western collection library, and administrative offices.